- Register Your Dog

 For landlords, it is essential to learn about the different types of service animals and the policies they must follow before renting their properties.
 Denying a tenant with a service animal or ESA is not compliant with the law against discrimination.

-Housing/ Rental issues with a service dog are protected by the following laws.
+Housing/ Renting with a service dog are protected by the following laws.
 All of these laws protect disabled handlers and their service animals, however it is important to keep in mind that these rights are contingent on :

 Reasonable accommodations are when a tenant asks a landlord to make a change in an existing rule or policy to have equal access to a property.
 The various requirements landlords must make for service animals or ESAs to reside in a rental unit are addressed and protected by The Fair Housing Act and the Americans with Disabilities Act as a reasonable accommodation for tenants with disabilities.